Entanet/entanet-behat/README.md

-# **EntaNet Behat**
+# **Entanet Behat**
-This package is designed specifically for EntaNet's Software QA department to aid with automation of features.
+This package is designed specifically for Entanet's Software QA department to aid with automation of features.

 ### Installing

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
 composer require entanet/entanet-behat